Double-Ended Palindromic Trees in Linear Time: Occurrence Recording Method and Surfaces

-To overcome this issue, we maintain a reduced set $S\rbra*{v}$ for every $v \in V \setminus \cbra*{\even, \odd}$ instead, which represents $\occur\rbra*{s,v}$ for every $v \in V \setminus \cbra*{\even, \odd}$ indirectly.
+To overcome this issue, we maintain a reduced set $S\rbra{s, v}$ for every $v \in V \setminus \cbra*{\even, \odd}$ instead, which represents $\occur\rbra*{s,v}$ for every $v \in V \setminus \cbra*{\even, \odd}$ indirectly.
 Specifically, we wish to maintain a reduced set $S\rbra*{s, v}$ for every $v \in V \setminus \cbra*{\even, \odd}$ such that

 Intuitively, some of the occurrences of node $v$ can be obtained implicitly from the occurrences of its child nodes in the link tree; and $S\rbra*{s,v}$ is used to contain those occurrences of node $v$ that are not implied by the former.
+Specifically, for every node $u$ with $\link\rbra{u} = v$, an occurrence $i$ of node $u$ directly implies two occurrences $i$ and $i+\len\rbra{u}-\len\rbra{v}$ of node $v$ (see Corollary \ref{corollary:occur}).
+However, we may not find all occurrences of node $v$ in this way (by enumerating all nodes $u$ with $\link\rbra{u} = v$).
+In this sense, the set $S\rbra{s, v}$ complements the remaining occurrences of node $v$.